TheSavageTeddy/TheSavageTeddy.github.io/content/posts/rsajail-bwctf-2024/index.md

     return quotient
 ```

 It's kinda confusing how it divides, but it does work.
 The main things to note is that the times we iterate depends on the size of the divisor, which in the case of `q = N // p`, `p` has bitlength 1024 so we will loop that many times.
-It also doesn't matter if we loop too many times, which is good.
+It also doesn't matter if we loop too many times, which is good, so I settled with 1028 times just in case.

 Notice the `multiples` list is just $\text{divisor} * 2^i$ (`current_multiple`) and powers of 2, $2^i$ (`current_quotient`), for $i$ being from 0 to the bitlength of the divisor.